Zendesk Integration

 4. Select the Zendesk instance where the app should be installed.

-5. Review and configure installation settings (no special changes are needed in most cases).
+&#x20;No special changes are needed in most cases.

-### Enable API Access in Zendesk <a href="#enable-api" id="enable-api"></a>
+### Enable API Access <a href="#enable-api" id="enable-api"></a>

-1. Go to **Zendesk Admin Center**.
+1. Go to the **Zendesk Admin Center**.

 2. Navigate to **Apps and Integrations** > **APIs**.